 How to configure this action

 |Fig. 1.
-Choosing Strip/dump attachments in the Actions tab.|
+Choosing the Strip/dump attachments action on the Actions tab.|

 |Fig. 2.
 Properties pane of the Strip/dump attachments action.|

 First, specify the range of attachments to be processed in the If email contains field.
 You can choose the action to process all attachments and/or filter the attachments according to their size and extension.
 When size or extension are selected as the criteria, click the Options button to complete the filter configuration.
 The size filter can work either by checking the total size of all attachments or by checking the size of individual attachments.
 You will need to specify the size range for this filter with minimum size and maximum size in KB or MB (Fig. 3.).

 |Fig. 3.
 Specifying the size criteria for the attachment filter.|

 If you want to use the extension filter, you can add a set of predefined extensions related to a particular category (e.g. Office files) or specify them manually, using the Other... button (Fig. 4.).